Ron Halber Executive Director

 She lives with her husband Rabbi Hyim Shafner in Washington, DC.

-Vicki Fishman Director of Virginia Government and Community Relations
+Vicki Fishman Director of DC & Virginia Government and Community Relations

 Vicki Fishman is an attorney and longtime local Jewish community leader.
 She has served as President of Gesher Jewish Day School, as a Director of The Jewish Federation of Greater Washington, as a Trustee of the United Jewish Edowment Fund, and is a member of the National and DC Leadership Councils of AIPAC.